Leaflet: Do you look after someone?

-- Financial abuse (when someone misuses or steals money or property).
-This includes scams and being pressurised into giving people money or paying for things.
+- Financial abuse when someone misuses or steals money or property, including scams and being pressurised into giving people money or paying for things.

-- Self-neglect (when a person is unable and / or unwilling to care for themselves or allow others to do so)
+- Self-neglect is when a person is unable and / or unwilling to care for themselves or allow others to do so.

-- Modern Slavery (this can take many forms including but not limited to slavery, sexual exploitation, forced labour, domestic servitude)
+- Modern slavery (this can take many forms including, but not limited to, slavery, sexual exploitation, forced labour or domestic servitude).

-- Discriminatory abuse (occurs when people are harassed, insulted or treated badly because of age, culture, mental health needs, disability, gender, race, sexual orientation or religion or belief).
+- Discriminatory abuse occurs when people are harassed, insulted or treated badly because of age, culture, mental health needs, disability, gender, race, sexual orientation, religion or belief.